janbaer/generator-kata/app/templates/readme.md

 # Overview

-This package contains a basic folder structure to create develop a kata with JavaScript.
+This package contains a basic folder structure to develop a kata with JavaScript.

 It uses Karma as testrunner and phantom.js as browser.